driptaRC/BCO-PyTorch/README.md

 # BCO-PyTorch
-Unofficial PyTorch implementation of the paper 'Behavioral Cloning from Observation'.
+PyTorch implementation of the paper *Behavioral Cloning from Observation*.

-(In Progress)
+## Dependencies
+- Python 3.7
+- Gym 0.12.1
+- MuJoCo 1.5.0